-Each week we'll have a theme that will weave throughout all of our activities and will culminate in a camp-wide CELEBRATION every Friday.
-Campers will spend 1.5 hours each day working on maker-style projects led by Ms. Roxanne that incorporate art, science, technology, and engineering.
-Campers will also have art (led by a LaGuardia High School Art Studio major), cooking, gardening, games, and more.
+Each session will have a theme that will weave throughout all of our activities.
+Students will spend 1 hour each afternoon working on maker-style projects led by Ms. Roxanne that incorporate art, science, technology, and engineering.
 All supplies will be sent directly to your child, wherever you are!

-Please note that all outstanding balances must be addressed before you can enroll for the Summer Session.
+Please note that all outstanding balances must be addressed before you can enroll for a new Session.

 Dismissal time is strictly enforced.
-Students with regular dismissal time (5:00) will join our Extended Hour if a parent/caregiver has not yet arrived by 5:10pm, and a $15 drop-in fee will be charged.
-There is a $20 fee for late pick-up between 6:01-6:15.
-The Late Fee increases to $40 for late pick-up between 5:21-5:25, and increases again to $20 for late pick-up between 5:26-5:30.
+All students must be picked up by 5:15 for the Fall 2020 session.
+There is a $5 fee for late pick-up between 5:16-5:20.
+The Late Fee increases to $10 for late pick-up between 5:21-5:25, and increases again to $20 for late pick-up between 5:26-5:30.
 After 5:30, the Late Fee increases to $50.
 Subsequent late pick-ups may result in expulsion from our program.
 Please avoid these fees by always picking up your child on time.

 Early Dismissal Policy: For the Fall 2020 session, we ask that early pickups be limited to emergency situations only, so as to limit interactions with students beyond their specific instructors.
-If you need to pick up your child early, you must notify 116Kids in advance by email, voicemail, or note in 116Kids mailbox.
-Parents will not be permitted to go to the 116Kids room; a staffer will bring your child to you.
-No early pickups can be accommodated before 3:15pm or after 4:45pm.
+If you need to pick up your child early, you must notify 116Kids in advance by email or voicemail.
+We will not be able to accommodate early pickups without advanced notification.
+No early pickups can be accommodated before 2:15pm or after 4:45pm.

-Emergency/Accident Procedures: If your child becomes ill or is hurt while at our program, he/she will be brought immediately to the afterschool office in room 116.
+Emergency/Accident Procedures: If your child becomes ill or is hurt while at our program, he/she will be brought immediately to a designated safe area.
 For any significant illness or injury, the parent/guardian will be immediately notified by phone.
 If the parent/guardian cannot be reached, the emergency contact will be called.
 If no one can be reached, a letter will be sent home in the child’s book bag.
 For serious medical problems, staff will call 911 immediately.
 See further details regarding illness and isolation of sick children as it concerns COVID-19 here.